 Now let's see which are the drinks that, more than any other, are typical of our territory.

 - Now famous all over the world, the most popular aperitifs are the Prosecco and the "Spritz aperol".
-Aperol spritz is the aperitif par excellence in Veneto: it's a drink that initially was very popular among university students in Padua, later, it was exported to Treviso, Jesolo and Cortina.
+Aperol spritz is the aperitif par excellence in Veneto: it's a drink that initially was very popular among university students in Padua, later, it was exported to Venice, Treviso, Jesolo and Cortina.
 Today it's spread all over Italy and the world.
 What distinguishes our territories is that the spritz is considered, and charged, as a glass of wine of average quality.
 Once you are outside of the Veneto region, however, it's considered a cocktail, so generally it's much more expensive.

 - If you are in Cortina in winter and you prefer to drink something hot to keep you warm, you should try the "vin brulè" (mulled wine).
 It's a glass of boiled red wine, flavored and sweetened.
 It is served warm and, I assure you, it will warm both your heart and your bones.
-If you need to raise the temperature of your body, with one or two glasses of mulled wine, you will reborn.
+If you need to raise the temperature of your body, with one or two glasses of mulled wine, you will be reborn.

 - Another constant presence is the "grappa".
 It is the typical conclusion of dinners in Cortina.
 It can be sweet, with the taste of different fruits, or bitter, with the taste of roots or mountain herbs, or even really dry, as white grappa.
-The grappa that most represents Cortina is the cumin grappa, that every real Cortina resident call "Ciariè".
+The grappa that most represents Cortina is the cumin grappa, which every real Cortina resident calls "Ciariè".
 If you are brave and you like extremely bitter tastes, you could try a Gentian grappa (Genziana).
 It's a real challenge, but it's also the most interesting and less "commercial" grappa.